akshaybarpute/old-bookStore/README.md

 This is my hobby project old-BookStore.
 This project enables users to sell their old books online & also enable them to buy old books online at cheaper prices.
 The jwt token authentication is used in the project.
 So, If someone wants any reference code for jwt authentication implementation in spring-boot java, then it will be good example for them.
+This project also will be good reference to people who are learning to create spring-boot, hibernate-jpa REST application.

 ## Getting Started